António de Oliveira Salazar: Spanish Civil War

 On 8 September 1936, a naval revolt took place in Lisbon.
-The crews of two naval Portuguese vessels, The NRP Afonso de Albuquerque and the Dão, mutinied.
+The crews of two naval Portuguese vessels, the Afonso de Albuquerque and the Dão, mutinied.
 The sailors, who were affiliated with the Communist Party, confined their officers and attempted to sail the ships out of Lisbon to join the Spanish Republican forces fighting in Spain.
 Salazar ordered the ships to be destroyed by gunfire.
 The following day, loyalty oaths became mandatory for all members of the civil service and censorship was severely tightened.
 Every government functionary was forced to declare that he repudiated communism.
 This crusade aimed to root out not only communists but also the democratic opposition.
 The convicted sailors from the 1936 naval revolt were the first to be sent to the Tarrafal prison camp established by Salazar in the Cape Verde Islands to house political prisoners.
 It was labeled the "slow death camp" where dozens of political prisoners (mostly communists, but also adherents of other ideologies), were imprisoned under inhumane unhealthy conditions in exceedingly hot weather and died.
 Historians say that 60 people died in jails for political reasons during Salazar's nearly 40-year regime.

 In January 1938, Salazar appointed Pedro Teotónio Pereira as special liaison of the Portuguese government to Franco's government, where he achieved great prestige and influence.
 In April 1938, Pereira officially become a full-rank Portuguese ambassador to Spain, and he remained in this post throughout World War II.

-Just a few days before the end of the Spanish Civil War, on 17 March 1939, Portugal and Spain signed the Iberian Pact, a non-aggression treaty that marked the beginning of a new phase in Iberian relations.
+Just a few days before the nationalist victory in the Spanish Civil War, on 17 March 1939, Portugal and Spain signed the Iberian Pact, a non-aggression treaty that marked the beginning of a new phase in Iberian relations.
 Meetings between Franco and Salazar played a fundamental role in this new political arrangement.
 The pact proved to be a decisive instrument in keeping the Iberian Peninsula out of Hitler's continental system.